July 17, 2023

-After diamonds, blue sapphires have become the second most popular stone of choice for engagement rings.
+Following diamonds, blue sapphires are the second most popular stone of choice for engagement rings.
 Blue sapphires give your engagement ring a unique look while also bringing an element of elegance and beauty.
-We offer a stunning collection of vintage blue sapphire engagement rings at Estate Diamond Jewelry.
-Take a look at our selection of the best 25 blue sapphire engagement rings.
+We offer a stunning collection of vintage blue sapphire engagement rings at Estate Diamond Jewelry, so read on as we review our selection of the 25 best blue sapphire engagement rings.

 2. Ellington Ring

-For those looking for bolder blue sapphire engagement rings, the Ellington Ring might be a perfect choice.
+If you’re looking for bolder blue sapphire engagement rings, then the Ellington Ring might be a perfect choice.
 This ring is for someone with an acquired taste, and lovers of vintage jewelry will especially appreciate its bulky design.
-It was made in the 1950s.
-A 0.60-carat diamond halo frames the 1.93-carat oval-cut natural sapphire.
-This engagement ring would look best on someone with large, thick fingers.
+Handcrafted circa 1950, this platinum ring features a 0.60-carat diamond halo with a 1.93-carat oval-cut natural sapphire in the center.

 4. Mississippi Ring

 If you would like a blue sapphire ring with a diamond as the center stone, take a look at the Mississippi Ring.
-The 0.50-carat diamond sits in a double halo.
+The 0.50-carat center diamond sits in a double halo and is GIA-certified as J color and VS2 clarity.
 French-cut calibrated sapphires make up the inner halo, while old European-cut diamonds form the outer halo.
 This Asscher-cut ring sits wide on the finger, and it looks mesmerizing from every angle.

 5. Wharton Ring

-For brides-to-be who like large, eye-catching jewelry, the Wharton Ring is definitely a statement piece.
-What makes it so special is the large 5.99-carat blue sapphire, which will immediately draw the attention of everyone in the room.
+The large 5.99-carat blue sapphire certainly makes this ring special and will immediately draw the attention of everyone in the room.
 Inspired by Princess Diana’s engagement ring, this cluster ring has 12 old European-cut diamonds that weigh 2.06 carats in total.
-The GIA-certified sapphire comes from Madagascar.
+Finally, the GIA-certified sapphire comes from Madagascar.

 6. Queensland Ring

-If you like unique jewelry you don’t see every day, take a look at the Queensland Ring.
-It’s a three-stone engagement ring that centers a 3.06-carat cushion-cut sapphire.
-Two old European-cut diamonds flank the center stone, which together weigh 1.20 carats.
-There are additional diamonds on the ring’s shoulders, while fine filigree adorn the gallery.
-This platinum ring is inspired by the Art Deco era.
+If you like unique jewelry you don’t see every day, then take a look at the Queensland Ring.
+The center stone of this three-stone engagement ring is a cushion-cut sapphire weighing approximately 3.06 carats.
+An old European-cut diamond flanks each side, totaling 1.20 carats.
+There are additional diamonds on the ring’s shoulders, while fine filigree adorns the gallery.
+This platinum ring is inspired by the Art Deco Era.

 7. Laguna Ring

-The Laguna Ring is for those who prefer dark-blue sapphires.
-This gemstone has a cabochon cut and 2.99 carats.
-It’s held by four prongs, while detailed white gold filigree makes this ring charming and unique.
-Pave-set diamonds go along the ring’s shoulders and frame.
-Together, they weigh 0.60 carats.
-Its delicate design resembles the style of Art Deco jewelry.
+The Laguna Ring is perfect for those who prefer dark-blue sapphires.
+The center sapphire here has a cabochon cut, weighs 2.99 carats, and is held by four prongs.
+What’s more, the detailed white gold filigree grants this ring added charm and luxury.
+Finally, pavé-set diamonds run all along the ring’s shoulders and frame, totaling 0.60 carats.
+The bold use of shapes makes this design reminiscent of the Art Deco Era.

 8. Norfolk Ring

-For those who want multiple blue sapphires on their engagement ring, the Norfolk Ring is an antique three-stone ring.
-It’s an Edwardian navette ring with a north-south orientation, so it would look most flattering on long fingers.
-With a total weight of 1 carat, the three sapphires are pave-set between rose-cut diamonds.
-The center sapphire has an old European cut, while the other two have a cushion cut.
+For those who want multiple blue sapphires on their engagement ring, the Norfolk Ring is here to deliver.
+This antique three-stone ring was handcrafted in platinum circa 1910, during the Edwardian Era.
+It features a north-south oriented navette design, so it would look most flattering on long fingers.
+With a total weight of 1.00 carat, the three sapphires are pavé-set between a cluster of rose-cut diamonds.

 9. Lane Ring

-The Lane Ring is another good example of how elegant blue sapphire engagement rings can be.
+The Lane Ring is another shining example of how elegant blue sapphire engagement rings can be.
 What makes this ring so special is the fact that the center stone is a Kashmir sapphire.
 These types of sapphires are extremely rare and valuable.
-It weighs 1.81 carats, and it has strong blue saturation.
-The ring is handcrafted in 18k white gold, while smaller diamonds line the ring’s structure.
+This particular one weighs 1.81 carats and has a strong blue saturation.
+Finally, the ring was handcrafted in 18k white gold and features smaller diamonds lining its structure.

 10. Aspen Ring

-The Aspen Ring combines sapphires, diamonds, and aquamarine.
-It’s an Asscher-cut double-halo ring that centers a 1-carat aquamarine.
-The first halo comprises natural sapphires, and the second is made from round-cut diamonds.
-There are diamonds on the shoulders as well.
+The center stone is a 1.00-carat Asscher-cut aquamarine, while the initial surrounding sapphire halo emphasizes its delicate tone.
+The second halo is made from round-cut diamonds, while the shoulders are adorned with diamonds as well.
 The total approximate weight of the diamonds is 0.40 carats, while the sapphires weigh 0.70 carats.

 13. Celina Ring

-If you like cluster blue sapphire engagement rings, the Celina Ring is worth considering.
-It’s impossible to decide which part of the ring is more beautiful – the 1.66-carat oval-cut sapphire or the floral diamond halo.
-To be more precise, the halo is made up of 10 old European-cut diamonds.
-Their sparkle adds to the ring’s amazing looks.
-The ring is handcrafted in platinum.
+If you like cluster rings, then the platinum Celina Ring is worth considering.
+It’s difficult to decide which part of the ring is more beautiful – the 1.66-carat oval-cut sapphire or the floral diamond cluster.
+The spectacular halo is made up of 10 old European-cut diamonds totaling approximately 1.00 carat.
+Their sparkle certainly adds to the ring’s amazing looks and helps highlight the sapphire.

 14. Central Park Ring